survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Understanding Lookups

 To get most out of *css-loader*, you should understand how it performs its lookups.
 Even though *css-loader* handles relative imports by default, it doesn't touch absolute imports (`url("/static/img/demo.png")`).
-If you rely on imports like this, you have to copy the files to your project.
+If you rely on these kind of imports, you have to copy the files to your project.

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server can pick that up.